carlyrobison/-/README.md

 - Updates the title of the sheet when solved

 ### Hosted online somewhere
-- Currently on free tier of Heroku
+- Currently on free tier of Heroku.
+- Can also run in Docker, see below:

 ### Code repository for those puzzles that need it
 Commonly used functions (assuming python):